 · Post-Publication: Withdrawing at this step is not possible at all.

 When a withdrawal occurs, our publisher will remove the article content (HTML and PDF) and replace it with an HTML page describing that the article has been withdrawn according to the Publisher’s policies.

 See COPE Cases for details.

-different journals at the same time.
+Duplicate or redundant submission is the same manuscript (or the same data) submitted to different journals simultaneously.
 In such a case, we will follow the COPE guidelines.

 - It has plagiarism.

 - The findings have previously been published elsewhere without proper citation to previous sources, permission to reproduce, or justification (i.e., cases of redundant publication)

 - There is a copyright infringement or other legal issues

 - It has been published solely based on a compromised or manipulated peer review process